jamesplease/sliding-dropdown/README.md

 And that's all there is to it.

+*Note: The `slide-menu` list will collapse to 0 height due to the floating nature of the children.
+I didn't add a clearfix solution to this source as you likely already have one in your project.
+Be sure to clearfix your menu or give its parent an explicit height.*

 ### Compatibility

 The menu works great in the latest versions of the major browsers: Chrome, Firefox, Safari, Opera, and IE10+.
 It's also built for mobile.